-Businesses and organization utilize communication processes to effectively convey their marketing message to their intended audience.
-Subsequently, the consumer responds to these message by providing feedback and expressing their likes dislikes towards the products or services being offered.
+Business and organization utilize communication process to effectively convey their marketing to their intended audience.
+Subsequently, the consumer responds to these message by providing feedback and expressing their likes or dislikes towards the products or service being offered.
 The process begins with the organization, acting as the sender, formulating a marketing message specifically tailored for their target audience.
 This message is then converted into understandable symbols, a process known as encoding.
-These symbols are closely aligned with the marking message developed by the organization.
+These symbols are closely aligned with the marketing messages developed by the organization.

 The encoded message is transmitted to the target consumer through a channel or medium.
 This enables organization to effectively deliver their marketing message to potential customers.
-The medium used can be direct, such as sales executives marking phone calls to prospects, or indirect, utilizing various forms of media like newspapers, magazines, brochures, television, and radio.
+The medium used can be direct, such as sales executives making phone calls to prospects, or indirect, utilizing various forms of media like newspapers, brochures, television, and radio.

-The next stage involves the consumer's response to the organization's message.
-This feedback stage provides the organization with valuable insights regarding the perception of its product or service directly from consumers.
-Feedback can be positive or service directly from consumers.
+The text stage involves the consumer's response to the organization's message.
+This feedback stage provides the organization with valuable insight regarding the perception of its product or service directly from consumers.
 Feedback can be positive or negative, depending on how the consumers perceive the product.

-The process concludes with the element of "NOISE".
+The process concludes with the elements of "noise."
 In this context, noise refers to cultural differences that exist between the targeted region and the organization's marketing message.
-Such differences can hinder the acceptance of the product in the market, leading to lower levels of success.
+Such difference can hinder the acceptance of the product in the market, leading to lower levels of success.